vlmlee/Leaderboard/README.md

 ## Running Locally

-To run locally, in the terminal use the npm scripts:
+To run locally, in the terminal use the npm scripts at the root of the project:

 ```shell
 npm run node